AtzoriMarco/InSituPackage/README.md

 1. Mohammad Rezai and Niclas Jansson developed the adaptor between the numerical code *Nek5000* and the software for data analysis and visualization *Paraview*.
 2. Anke Friederici, Wiebke Kopp and Prof. Tino Weikauf worked on the python pipeline.
 3. Marco Atzori carried out the simulations and composed this guide.
 4. Prof. Tino Weikfauf and Prof. Philipp Schlatter supervised the work.

+The document is organized as follows: 1) description of the adaptor and the interface in *Nek5000*, 2) instructions for building and 3) how to run a test case.

 ## 1. In-situ adaptor

-The In-situ adaptor is developed.
+The in-situ adaptor includes both the code that converts the data structures from Nek5000 to VTK format, and the interface between such code and Nek5000.

 ## 2. Building instructions
 These instructions were used to compile Catalyst in Nek5000, for Ubuntu 18.04 (09/12/2019), with the aim of reproducing a similar build for the HPC system *Beskow* at PDC, Stockholm (Cray XC40).